Canada’s 9.09% RuleEdit Post

 - Can contain caramel colouring or flavouring

-Okay so there’s additional legislation in Canada called the “Certificates of Age and Origin for Distilled Spirits Produced or Packaged in Canada Order” which is pursuant to the Department of Agriculture in Canada and was enacted on July 1, 2009.
-The legislation states that whisky that is to be exported as a blend can contain up to 9.090 per cent imported spirits in it, and still be labelled as a Canadian Whisky, Canadian Rye Whiskey or Rye Whiskey.
+What this means is that flavouring can be added as long as the whisky still tastes like whisky.
+In terms of "flavouring", there is additional legislation in Canada called the “Certificates of Age and Origin for Distilled Spirits Produced or Packaged in Canada Order” which is pursuant to the Department of Agriculture in Canada and was enacted on July 1, 2009.
+This legislation states that whisky that is exported as a blend can contain up to 9.090 per cent imported spirits in it, and still be labelled as a Canadian Whisky, Canadian Rye Whiskey or Rye Whiskey.

-However, within additional Canadian legislation, flavouring which was noted above is defined as “… any spirit or wine, domestic or imported…” and a spirit must be distilled and bottled at no less than 40% ABV.
-Legislation further notes for whiskey in which an imported spirit is added as flavouring, that said imported spirit must be aged for a minimum of two years.
+This "flavouring" which was noted above is defined as “… any spirit or wine, domestic or imported…” and a spirit must be distilled and bottled at no less than 40% ABV.
+Legislation further notes for whisky in which an imported spirit is added as "flavouring", the added imported spirit must be aged for a minimum of two years.
 In other words, while straight bourbon or cognac could be added, vodka, gin or blanco tequila could not.

-So take that America, our blended whiskies must still have imported spirits that are a minimum of two years old in our blends whereas in the US, under their law, their blended whiskies can have up to 80% of the mash bill be a neutral grain spirits like vodka and don’t even get me started about their Light Whiskey or Spirit Whiskey.
+Take that America!
+Our blended whiskies must still have imported spirits that are a minimum of two years old in our blends whereas in the US, under their law, their blended whiskies can have up to 80% of the mash bill be a neutral grain spirits like vodka.
+Don’t even get me started about their Light Whiskey or Spirit Whiskey.

 So if you’re still thinking, but Reece, regardless of that, you can still add Port from Portugal, or Sherry from Spain or an aged Rum from Bermuda right into the mix and still call it a Canadian blended whiskey?
 That seems whack.

-Well, I had an opportunity to talk to Davin De Kergommeaux a bit about this regulation to get some clarification and as he described to me, most whisky styles around the world except for bourbon, actually add other spirits to them - they just do it in different ways.
-As he noted to me, any cask finished whiskies (so Port, Sherry, Rum, Beer etc.) has about 6–7 litres of that wine/spirit in the cask when the whiskey is put in because as the spirit ages, the liquid is absorbed by the oak - now in fact, it’s actually the whole crux of finishing a whiskey.
+Well, I had an opportunity to talk to Davin De Kergommeaux (author of Canadian Whisky: The Portable Expert), a bit about this regulation to get some clarification.
+He noted that most whisky styles around the world except for bourbon, actually add other spirits to them - they just do it in different ways.
+Any cask finished whiskies (so Port, Sherry, Rum, Beer etc.) has about 6–7 litres of that wine/spirit in the cask when the whiskey is put in because as the spirit ages, the liquid is absorbed by the oak.
+In fact, it’s actually the whole crux of finishing a whisky.
 Canada, however, is just one country that permits the direct addition of spirits or wine into their blends instead of having to purchase expensive casks to do the same thing via extraction from the wood.